 Red urchins are basically shredders; they mostly eat kelp and other algae, pooping it out and making it available to smaller critters like hermit crabs and snails.
 Urchins are also important food—both for otters and humans.
 Have you heard of uni?
 Uni is a sushi ingredient—it’s the gonads of an urchin, five gold or yellow lobes, each about the size of your thumb.
 The red urchin is one of the main species harvested.
 It’s a valuable fishery along the Pacific coast.

 Unfortunately, when urchin numbers get out of control they can mow through a kelp forest and eat it down to the rock.
 That’s bad, because kelp creates critical habitat for all kinds of organisms.
 Sometimes people are so alarmed about urchins taking over that they consider efforts to control or eradicate them.
 I’m studying this right now.
 It’s tricky; if you don’t have urchins, you don’t have the food source for the smaller organisms, or the otters, or the fisheries for the uni.
 It’s pretty complex—in ecology all of these things are connected.

-Outside, A Lab the Size of an Ocean
+Marine Biology: Our Lab Is the Size of an Ocean

 In my research, I focus on the relationships between algae and creatures like urchins, because I’m fascinated by the fact that algae play an important ecosystem service of synthesizing essential omega-3 fatty acids.
 The long-chain omega-3 fish oils that are so important to health?
 Algae create them, not fish!
 Algae synthesize these molecules which are passed up the food chain from herbivores to predators like fish and mammals.
 It’s important to know how these fatty acids are transferred from one organism to another because we can’t create these molecules, they come from what we eat.